 The owner and chief operator of Getaway Girls, Kaylene Napoli has lived in the area for over 20 years.
 Armed with local knowledge, Kaylene has the inside intel on the best dining places Byron has on offer.
 And leaving the dining decisions with Kaylene, took the pressure off our group having to choose where to dine each night!
 Dinner on our first night was at the Italian at the Pacific (opposite Main Beach.)
 On arrival we were greeted by head chef and owner William Ennis who lead us on a personal tour of the kitchen.
 He shared how he came to be the owner of this popular contemporary al-la-carte restaurant.
 It was fun to hear a few stories about his time as chef for The Sultan of Brunei.
 If this Irishman has cooked for a King, he shouldn’t have any trouble with our easy-going group.

-We were treated to a tantalising selection of starters: bruschetta, crumbed risotto balls and mixed plates filled with olives, Italian cured meats and cheeses.
-For my main meal I enjoyed a plate of tortiglioni with braised shredded veal in a rich mushroom sauce.
-Loaded with carbs – I was readying myself for the tomorrow morning’s work-out.
+We were treated to a tantalising selection of starters: bruschetta crumbed risotto balls and mixed plates filled with olives, Italian cured meats and cheeses.
+For my main meal, I enjoyed a plate of tortiglioni with braised shredded veal in a rich mushroom sauce.
+Loaded with carbs – I was readying myself for tomorrow morning’s work-out.

-Apart from the delicious selection of freshly prepared Italian food and easy on the eye assortment of cosmopolitan wait staff, our first night was the opportune time to get to know our group of women.
-Strangers who have come together for similar reasons – a chance to getaway, indulge in thinking only of themselves and meet new people.
-Our first night with a mix of good food and interesting people saw conversations flowing late into the evening.
+Apart from the delicious selection of freshly prepared Italian food and easy on the eye assorted cosmopolitan wait staff, our first night was an opportunity to get to know our group of women.
+Strangers who have come together for similar reasons – a chance to get away, indulge in thinking only of themselves, and meet new people.
+The first night with a mix of good food and interesting people saw conversations flowing late into the evening.

-Kaylene Napoli’s one wish for her Getaway Girls is for each and every person to have the best experience possible.
-I left Byron Bay after my Getaway Girl’s experience feeling renewed and replenished and would rate it as one of my best long weekends away.
-Part of being pushed outside your comfort zone results in new discoveries.
-I’m eager to return to unearth a further five (or more) experiences I know Byron Bay can supply.
+Kaylene Napoli’s one wish for her Getaway Girls is for every person to have the best experience possible.
+I left Byron Bay after my Getaway Girl’s experience feeling re-energised and refreshed.

 Women’s Retreat: Getaway Girls